newbthenewbd/btrfs-rec/README.md

 ./btrfs-rec # yay!
 ```

-What saved my data in the end, though, and might just save yours, was not btrfs-rec (still segfaulted later 😢), but [this comment from @thomas725](https://github.com/cblichmann/btrfscue/issues/12#issuecomment-1851906490):
+## What saved my data in the end
+...and might just save yours, was not btrfs-rec (still segfaulted late into the process 😢), but [this comment from @thomas725](https://github.com/cblichmann/btrfscue/issues/12#issuecomment-1851906490):
 ```
 mount -t btrfs -o ro,rescue=all /dev/disk /mnt/
 ```